crystalmark/tides/README.md

 ## Example

-See the "DemoUsage" class on the test folder.
+This is the "DemoUsage" which is also on the test folder.

 ```java
 import TideApi;